Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

-Zerodha provides trading with a lot of asset classes, from stocks to futures.
-However, this product offer covers only the Indian market.
+Zerodha's product lineup comprises a lot of asset classes, ranging from stocks to futures.
+However, the portfolio covers only the Indian market.

 Stocks and ETFs

 Zerodha gives access to two Indian stock exchanges, the National Stock Exchange of India (NSE) and the Bombay Stock Exchange (BSE).
-It is the same as Sharekhan's offer but lags behind Interactive Brokers which gives access to a lot of stock exchanges globally (including minor ones).
+The number of markets is the same as Sharekhan's offer but lags behind Interactive Brokers, which provides access to a lot of stock exchanges globally (including minor ones).

 |Stock markets (#)||2||2||78|

-At Zerodha, you can trade with currencies in the form of futures.
-There are only a few currency pairs provided: EURINR, USDINR, JPYINR, GBPINR.
+At Zerodha, you can trade currencies in the form of futures.
+The lineup of available currency pairs is slim: EURINR, USDINR, JPYINR, GBPINR.

-Interactive Brokers has a much wider forex offer, however, it doesn't provide currency pairs crossed with INR.
+Interactive Brokers has a much wider forex offer, however, it doesn't provide currency pairs with INR.